gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_optimus.md

     -   [#Using Bumblebee](#Using_Bumblebee "wikilink") - provides Windows-like functionality by allowing to run selected applications with NVIDIA graphics while using Intel graphics for everything else.
 Has significant performance issues.
-    -   [#Using switcheroo-control](#Using_switcheroo-control "wikilink") - Similar to Bumblebee, but specifically for [GNOME](GNOME "wikilink") users.
-Allows applications to specify if they prefer the dedicated GPU in their [desktop entry](desktop_entry "wikilink") file, and lets you manually run any application on the NVIDIA GPU from the right-click menu.
     -   [#Using nouveau](#Using_nouveau "wikilink") - offers poorer performance (compared to the proprietary NVIDIA driver) and may cause issues with sleep and hibernate.
 Does not work with latest NVIDIA GPUs.
     -   [#Using EnvyControl](#Using_EnvyControl "wikilink") - Similar to optimus-manager but does not require extensive